sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-17-primer-chapter16.md

 std::string s("hi");
 std::cout << getString(s) << std::endl;     // getString(const std::string &) is selected; because it's nontemplate
 ```
-- when a nontemplate function provides an equally good match for a call as a function template, the nontemplate version is preferred
+- when a nontemplate function provides an equally good match for a call as a function template, the **nontemplate** version is **preferred**
+    * because C++ regards nontemplate version as more specialized one
 - declare every function in an overloaded set before you define any of the functions
     * that way you don't have to worry whether the compiler will instantiate a call before it sees the function you intended to call